 - Insufficient water will stress the passion vine out, causing it to abort or not even flower.
 Keep the passion vine moist on a consistent basis.
 Mulch around the plant to retain moisture but be sure not to overwater, which can further disease.

 - Too little fertilizer will also affect a passion vine, causing yellow leaves and lack of fruit set.
-Passion vines are vigorous growers, so feed the plant 10-5-20 NPK food at the rate of 3 pounds per plant, a couple times per year or as needed.
+Passion vines are vigorous growers, so feed the plant 10-5-20 NPK food at the rate of 3 pounds (1 kg.) per plant, a couple times per year or as needed.

-- If the plant has been damaged by frost, give it an extra bit of fertilizer once the weather has warmed and growing season is imminent.
+- If the plant has been damaged by frost, give it an extra bit of fertilizer once the weather has warmed and the growing season is imminent.

 - Pest infested plants become stressed plants which affect fruit set.
 If the vine becomes infested by ants or aphids, try spraying the plant with Pyrethrum to eradicate the pests.

 - Passion fruit likes full sun near the coast, but should be protected from hot, dry, inland heat.
 It thrives in temperatures from 68 to 82 degrees F. (20-27 C.) in well-draining sandy loam with a pH of between 6.5 and 7.
 The roots are shallow, so planting in raised beds can increase drainage, which helps thwart soil diseases.